mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 Our [Databricks instance] (see [Databricks docs]) offers another notebook interface for doing analysis in Scala, SQL, Python and R.

 Databricks provides an always-on shared server which is nice for quick data investigations.

-ATMO clusters take some time to start up, usually on the order of tens of minutes.
-The shared server allows you to avoid this start-up cost.
-Prefer ATMO for heavy analyses since you will have dedicated resources.
+##### ATMO (deprecated): Spark Analysis

+[ATMO] was a service for managing Spark clusters for data analysis on AWS.
+It was deprecated in Q3 2019 and removed in Q4.

 ##### TMO: Aggregate Graphs